dkarthe/webjeda-blog/_posts/2016-03-07-free-domain-email-zoho.md

 Website owners do not give much importance to owning a domain level email.
 This is true in the case of many beginners and was true in my case as well.
 I used to have a gmail account for all the email communications and form pages.

 In a way it was easy to handle all the emails from one place but my inbox started to clutter with spam.
-It is a headache to cleanup inbox everytime I was bombarded with spam mails.
+It is a headache to cleanup inbox every time I was bombarded with spam mails.

 Another thing that matters is credibility.
-Let's say you have a domain called ```truejewels.in``` where you sell jewellery online and you are using an email ```john321@gmail.com``` along with it.
+Let's say you have a domain called ```truejewels.in``` where you sell jewelery online and you are using an email ```john321@gmail.com``` along with it.
 When you send email to a customer about the confirmation of an order with this email id, do you think they trust you that you are from **Truejewels**?

 What if your email id was john@truejewels.in?
 That gives them an affirmation that you really are associated with **Truejewels**.
 I'm going to give you a tutorial where you can get a free custom domain email by ZOHO.
 You will get a fully functional email setup.